 The good news is that there are exciting plans afoot for this under-researched area of maritime history, and we hope to help the public engage with this history.
 Below is a the link to the full conference report, and videos of all the presentations and group discussions which took place on the day.
 Gateways to the First World War and PTUC hope to hold a larger public event which will inspire and guide community groups on First World War BAME Seafarer projects, so please keep a look out on this webspace, or follow us on Twitter or Facebook.

 If you are inspired to start tracing the history of BAME Seafarers in the First World War, we have a Resources page with helpful links to sources and publications related to the First World War and BAME.
-For inspiration, you can read Asif Shakoor’s story about researching his Grandfather’s war service, and tracking down one of his medals.
+For inspiration, you can read Asif Shakoor’s story about researching his both his Grandfathers’ war service.

 We would also love to hear from those who are either scholars, or researchers (both academic and non-academic) who could add to this discussion.
 You may wish to write a short blog about your research, or register your interest for presenting at, or attending, future events please get in touch! http://porttowns.port.ac.uk/contact-us/